lehoangan02/Mario-Clone-CS202/Docs/Writing_Maps_Tutorial.md

 ## Animated Environment Object

-This is the question blocks in the map.
+This is the question blocks or the breakable block in the map.

-Explanation: 0 1200 400 0.
+Explanation for question blocks: 0 1200 400 0.
 This means that the object is type 0 (question block), followed by its coordinate.
 After that it's the enum of the item type (0 for coin, 1 for magic mushroom).

+For breakable block, there is no item so there will be no number after the coordninate.

 ## Lift